MobilityData/gbfs/gbfs.md

 ### geofencing_zones.json *(added in v2.1)*

 Describes geofencing zones and their associated rules and attributes.<br />
 Geofenced areas are delineated using GeoJSON in accordance with [RFC 7946](https://tools.ietf.org/html/rfc7946).
 By default, no restrictions apply everywhere.
 Geofencing zones SHOULD be modeled according to restrictions rather than allowance.
 An operational area (outside of which vehicles cannot be used) SHOULD be defined with a counterclockwise polygon, and a limitation area (in which vehicles can be used under certain restrictions) SHOULD be defined with a clockwise polygon.<br><br>Geofences and GPS operate in two dimensions.
 Restrictions placed on an overpass or bridge will also  be applied to the roadway or path beneath.<br><br>Care SHOULD be taken when developing geofence based policies that rely on location data.
 Location data from GPS, cellular and Wi-Fi signals are subject to interference resulting in accuracy levels in the tens of meters or greater.
 This may result in vehicles being placed within a geofenced zone when they are actually outside or adjacent to the zone.
 Transit time between server and client can also impact when a user is notified of a geofence based policy.
-A vehicle traveling at 15kph can be well inside of a restricted zone before a notification is received.<br/>The following fields are all attributes within the main 'data' object for this feed.
+A vehicle traveling at 15kph can be well inside of a restricted zone before a notification is received.<br/>The following fields are all attributes within the main `data` object for this feed.

 Field Name | REQUIRED | Type | Defines
 ---|---|---|---